 Mix with the spatula until well combined.

-With the wet hands roll the mixture into equal sized bites.
-Spread the desiccated coconut onto a plate and roll the bites through it until they are completely covered.
+With the wet hands roll the mixture into an equal sized bites.
+Roll each bite into the desiccated coconut to form a thin layer.

 Transfer to a fridge for 30 minutes to firm up.

 Store in a fridge in an airtight container for up to a week.